Skip to: Don’t look away

 Hotline

 The hotline forwards the report to the authorities responsible for investigating sexual crimes and travelling child sex offenders.
-Reporting can be done anonymously, but the success rate is much higher when the police can contact you to ask futher questions, if needed.
+Reporting can be done anonymously, but the success rate is much higher when the police can contact you to ask further questions, if needed.
 You can choose to have direct contact with the police, or through the hotline when you want to stay anonymous.

 • 04